The peculiar statistical mechanics of Optimal Learning Machines: The thermodynamic limit

 as shown in Fig. \ref{fig4} (center).
 This divergence is usually taken as a signature of a second order phase transition.
 In the ensemble of systems discussed here, it occurs only at $\gamma=1$.
 Finally Fig. \ref{fig4} (right) shows the behaviour of the entropy $H[u]$ of the random variable $u$.
 This, in an efficient representation is taken as a measure of the amount of useful information.
 In an infinite system $H[u]\simeq -\log|\Delta -1|$ diverges at $\Delta=1$ whereas for a finite system it reaches its maximum $H[u]\simeq \log (n\log 2)+1$ at $\Delta=1$.

 We remark that the thermodynamic description discussed above holds for any system for which the number of energy levels at energy $E$ is given by $W(E)=e^{n[\log 2-(-E/n)^\gamma]}$ for $E\le 0$, irrespective of the relation between the energy $E_s$ and the configuration $s$ of the system.
 The case where the $2^n$ energy levels are drawn at random, independently, from the same distribution $p\{E_s\le n x\}=e^{-n(-x)^\gamma}$, for $x<0$, provides a particular (ensemble of) realisation(s) of this system.
 Yet, this is not the only way in which a function $E_s$ with a given number $W(E)=|\{s:~E_s=E\}|$ of states at energy $E$, can be realised.
 In particular, energy landscapes where $E_s$ is drawn independently for each $s$ are not ideal paradigms for learning machines.
 First because we expect some sort of continuity in the representation, so that similar objects $s$ and $s'$ have similar energies $E_s\approx E_{s'}$.
 Second, random landscapes are characterised by an extremely slow dynamics \cite{BenArous}.
-Hence, a smooth energy landscape\footnote{One way to define a smooth landscape with the same thermodynamics of the system described above, is to assume that $u_s$ depends only on the (Hamming) distance $|s-s_0|$ from a state $s_0$.
-In order to do this, it is sufficient to equate the entropy $\Sigma(u)=n[1-(u/\Delta)^\gamma]\log 2$ to the number ${n \choose d}$ of states $s$ at distance $d$ from $s_0$.
-This gives

-The function $u_s$ defined in this way is smooth, apart from the point $s_0$, where $|u_s-u_{s_0}|\simeq -\frac{d}{\gamma n}\log_2\frac{d}{n}+\ldots$ has a singular behaviour. } is a desirable property of OLM both because of continuity of the representation and because of the dynamical accessibility of the equilibrium state Eq. (\ref{psbu}).
+Hence, a smooth energy landscape is a desirable property of OLM both because of continuity of the representation and because of the dynamical accessibility of the equilibrium state Eq. (\ref{psbu}).